ericklein/air_quality/readme.md

 	- LCD and OLED screens -> see code history before 02/2022
 - battery
 	- Adafruit 2000mA battery: https://www.adafruit.com/product/2011

-### Pinouts

-### Error codes
-- FATAL
-	- Always throws a DEBUG message and blinks built-in LED at 1 second intervals
-	- ERR 01: Can not connect to temp/humidity sensor
-	- ERR 02: Can not connect to Ethernet.
-Device must be restarted to proceed unless SDLOG enabled.
-	- ERR 03: Can not connect to WiFi.
-Device must be restarted to proceed unless SDLOG enabled.
-- CAUTION
-	- ERR 10: Can not connect to MQTT broker

 ### Information Sources
 - SD card